Betsy Braddock: New powers

-After her physical transformation into a Japanese ninja assassin, she gained highly developed fighting skills in addition to her telepathy, which at this stage was not as powerful as it had originally been before her transformation, as half of her psionic potential still resided with Revanche in her original body.
+After her physical transformation into a Japanese ninja assassin, she gained highly developed fighting skills in addition to her telepathy, which at this stage was not as powerful as it had been before her transformation, as half of her psionic potential still resided with Revanche in her original body.
 After Revanche's death, Betsy's telepathy was restored to its previous strength.
 The most common usage of her powers was the manifestation of a "psychic knife", which operated in the same manner as her "psycho-blast" ability, but at close range.
 Described as the focused totality of her psychic powers, she often used it to disrupt the minds and nervous systems of her foes by driving the glowing "blade" of psionic energy into their heads.
 At least once, she utilized two psychic knives simultaneously.
 During this time she chose to fight up-close most of the time, using her new martial arts skills, although she could still utilize distanced telepathic assaults.
 At least once, she experienced a precognitive flash while in her new body.

 After her exposure to the Crimson Dawn, she also gained the ability to teleport herself and others using areas of shadow as gateways.
 The teleportation could cover huge distances; on one occasion she transported the X-Men from America to Africa in a few seconds.
 She could also teleport through the shadows of other dimensions.
 Betsy has not been seen using this ability since her imprisonment of the Shadow King in the astral plane; during a mission against Stryfe, she mentioned to Nightcrawler that she no longer possessed this ability.